William Rudolph Kanne

 William Rudolph Kanne (7 July 1913 – 24 October 1985), was a physicist, inventor and pioneer in the field of gas flow through ionization detectors, a member of the group responsible for the first self-sustained nuclear chain fission reaction at Staggs Field in Chicago, and participated in the Manhattan Project at the Chicago, Oak Ridge and Hanford sites.

-Life and Times
+Biography

 In 1913, Kanne was born in Baltimore, Maryland to William G. and Adele Bianka Kanne née Thienemann.
 His father was born in Germany and his mother was born in Maryland.